Skip to Main Content

 This welcome bonus isn’t a bad by any means, but how valuable it’ll be varies greatly depending on what you redeem it for.
 Bankrate values each point at a stellar 2.0 cents through certain transfer options.
 In that case, your intro bonus would be worth up to $315.
 But the point value can sharply drop if you put them toward non-travel options.
 Redeeming for cash back via statement credit would reduce this intro offer’s value to $90.

 However, other cards with a similar annual fee may offer much more valuable introductory bonuses.
-For example, if you can meet the spending requirement of $4,000 in your first three months, the Chase Sapphire Preferred® Card offers: 60,000 Chase Ultimate Rewards points.
-That’s worth $750 when you redeem through Chase Travel℠.
+For example, if you can meet the spending requirement of $4,000 in your first three months of account opening, the Chase Sapphire Preferred® Card offers: 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 Rewards